suzaku01/mhfz_quest_editor/README.md

 # To do
 ・Improve UI
 ・Rewrite some codes
-・Text generaotor for event quest list
+・Text generator for event quest list

 # Installation
 Go releases section and download zip.